3dvconf/3dvconf.github.io/2025/call-for-papers.md

 We invite submissions to the 12th International Conference on 3D Vision (3DV) 2025, which will be held in Singapore, on **March 25-28, 2025**.
 Since 2013, under the name 3DV, this event has been a platform for disseminating research results covering a broad variety of topics in 3D computer vision and graphics, from novel optical sensors, signal processing, geometric modeling, representations, to reconstruction, visualization, analysis, rendering, interaction, and a variety of applications.

 <div style="border: 2px solid #467CFD; padding: 15px">
-<i> There will **not** be a rebuttal for submitted papers at 3DV'25.
+<i> There will <b>not</b> be a rebuttal for submitted papers at 3DV'25.
 The decisions will be made directly based on the initial submission and reviews.
 </i>
 </div>